pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Compliance with data integrity principles (ALCOA+)
 - Risk mitigation strategies for data quality

-Records of the review and approval process **shall** be included in the TMF.
+Records of the review and approval process **SHALL** be included in the TMF.

 #### 5.4.7 Integration with Other Procedures

-Statistical planning and data collection design **shall** integrate with:
+Statistical planning and data collection design **SHALL** integrate with:

 - **SOP-003 (Risk Management)**: Risk assessment for data collection methods and identification of critical data elements